Monday, December 29, 2014

 PERT

-Purpose: Knowing the weighted average and variances for each activity allows the project planner to compute the probability of meeting different project duration.
+A technique for estimating when there is uncertainty with the individual activity estimates.
+Purpose: Knowing the weighted average and variances for each activity allows the project planner to compute the probability of meeting different project duratio...

 0